JeremyPouyet/MinimaTetris/README.md

 ## How to play:

 The game start directly after the launch, then:

 * ← : move current tetromino left
 * → : move current tetromino right
 * ↓ : move current tetromino down
 * ↑ : rotate current tetromino
 * space: fast placing, current tetromino will move down until it encounter another tetromino
+* + : increase sound volume
+* - : decrease sound volume

 After a game over, a new game will start automatically.